libbitcoin/libbitcoin-system/README.md

 CMake has been tested on Visual Studio 2017 and CentOS Linux release 7.4.1708

-BOOST_ROOT needs to be set to base dir of compiled dir For Windows SECP256K1_ROOT needs to be set to base dir of compiled library
+`BOOST_ROOT` needs to be set to base directory of your boost version `SECP256K1_ROOT` may be set if the library is in its default `/usr/local` location

 Windows example:
+For Windows SECP256K1_ROOT must be set to base dir of compiled library
 ```sh
 cd libbitcoin
 mkdir build